Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) Whether, on the facts and circumstances of the case, the oil mill constructed by the assessee is a commercial asset; (ii) Whether the income arising from letting out the oil mill is income from business within the meaning of section 2(5) of the Excess Profits Tax Act and therefore taxable under that Act.
+Issues: (i) Whether the oil mill was a commercial asset. (ii) Whether the income from letting out the oil mill was income from business within the meaning of section 2(5) of the Excess Profits Tax Act.

-Issue (i): Whether the oil mill is a commercial asset.
+Issue (i): Whether the oil mill was a commercial asset.

-Conclusion: The oil mill is a commercial asset.
+Conclusion: Yes.
+The oil mill was a commercial asset.